 As the trail nears the park road it reaches a fork.
 The left fork is the connector to shorten the hike and return to the parking area.
 The right fork continues the loop along the river for the full 3.4 miles.
 From either end of the trail you cross under the railroad overpass to return to the trail head.

 There are several other trails at Castlewood that are worth a hike as well.
-Kids can spend some time playing in shallow Kiefer Creek and the park boasts several pavillions and a small playground as well.
+Kids can spend some time playing in shallow Kiefer Creek and the park boasts several pavilions and a small playground.
 The park is also one of the best spots near St. Louis for mountain biking.